404Wolf/stainless-technical-breifing-natug/document.typ

-The basis for NATuG is William Sherman and Nadrian Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_, which goes into depth about the process of designing specifically tubular DNA nanostructures
+The basis for NATuG is William Sherman and Nadrian Seeman's paper, _Design of Minimally Strained Nucleic Acid Nanotubes_, which goes into depth about the process of designing tunular DNA nanostructures
 @shermanNanotubeDesign.

+A DNA nanotube is a structure made by placing double helices adjacent to each other and then weaving them together so that you create one larger tube shape (see @fig:example-nanotube-rendering).

-Their initial paper was theoretical, but provided an example spreadsheet tool for the design process.
+Their initial paper focuses on the theory, providing an example tool that generates relevant plots within Excel.

 #figure(
   image("./resources/natug2.png", width: 90%), caption: [NATuG 2 Desktop Application],
-)
+) <fig:natug-2>

-Eventually, another iteration was produced, as a desktop application.
-It was better at graphing the nanotubes, but failed to consistently handle joining different double heleces together.
+Another iteration was produced as a desktop application (@fig:natug-2).
+It was better at graphing, but failed to consistently handle "weaving" helical domains together.

-This technical brief introduces _NATuG 3.0_, a new, final iteration. _NATuG 3.0_ is
+This brief introduces _NATuG 3.0_, a final iteration.

-a cross platform desktop application that aims to make the nucleic-acid design process simpler than ever.
-NATuG provides an intuitive interface to streamline the design process.
+NATuG 3.0 is a Python desktop application available via `pypi`.
+You can try it out by running `pip install natug` (ideally in a virtual environment).

 == Nanotube Design Process

-First, you choose DNA parameters, like the diameter of the DNA.
-Then you choose how to place the double helices, to determine the tube shape.
+Designing DNA nanotubes is a complex process; here is a brief overview.

+First, you choose the type of DNA you are working with.
+Then, you find a tube shape consistent with the geometry of DNA double helices by strategically setting angles between helical domains, aligning helices next to each other in a way where you can then place connections between the helices (see
+@fig:top-view-example).

+#[
+  #set figure.caption(position: top)
   #figure(
+    [
+      #set figure.caption(position: bottom)
+      #v(0.025in)
+      #grid(
+        columns: 2, figure(
-  image("./resources/top-view-example-2.png", width: 50%), caption: [Domain \#2 has a small angle (see angle between \#1 \#2 and \#3)],
+          image("./resources/top-view-example-2.png", width: 80%), caption: [Domain \#2 has a small angle (see angle between \#1 \#2 and \#3)], numbering: none,
+        ), figure(
+          image("./resources/top-view-example-1.png", width: 80%), caption: [Domain \#2 has a big angle (see angle between \#1 \#2 and \#3)], numbering: none,
+        ),
       )
+    ], caption: [Choosing the shape of the nanotube by setting angles between helical domains], ) <fig:top-view-example>
+]

 #figure(
-  image("./resources/top-view-example-1.png", width: 50%), caption: [Domain \#2 has a big angle (see angle between \#1 \#2 and \#3)],
-)

-There's some geometry at play to make sure the tube closes.
+  image("./resources/cross-strand-exchange.png", height: 1.45in), caption: [Creating a cross-strand exchange], ) <fig:cross-strand-exchange>

+You create those cross-strand exchanges to keep the structure held together (see
+@fig:cross-strand-exchange).
+Then, you cut up the strands so as to create "staple" strands, typically where one long virus strand runs through the entire structure, and smaller synthetic strands bind it all together.
+Finally you choose all the base sequences, and send it to a lab for synthesis.

 #figure(
   image("./resources/staple-strands.png", width: 100%), caption: [DNA staple strands @unsw2017capsid],
-)
+) <fig:staple-strands>

-Now, you can weave together strands by creating cross-strand switches, where a strand in one double helix changes and actually switches over to another.
-Then, you "linkages," since we use "staple strands" to connect one very long virus strand backbone.

-Finally, we assign sequences to the DNA.
-The goal is to choose sequences such that the DNA will fold on its own into the correct nanotube shape.

-Overall, it's a long process, and without the right tools it's extremely restrictive and unfeasible.
-So let's see how NATuG can help us out.

 = Program Overview

 #figure(
-  image("./resources/program-layout.png", width: 100%), caption: [NATuG Program Layout], )
+  image("./resources/program-overview.png", width: 100%), caption: [NATuG Program Layout], ) <fig:progrma-layout>

-There are two main regions.
-First, the _Side View Plot_, a central component where users can interact directly with DNA strands.
-You can think of it sort of like a Mercator projection, where we "unroll" the DNA.
-Second, the _Top View Plot_, which displays an overhead of the nanotube.
+NATuG is split into a few panes.

-The _Side View Plot_ is modal, which determines what clicks do.
-There are modes like "juncter", which makes it so clicking on the midpoints between bases will create strand-exchanges, or "nicker," where you can break apart DNA strands.
+The _Side View Plot_ displays an "unrolled" view of the DNA.
+This view is modal;
+it determines what clicks do.
+Modes include things like like "juncter", which makes clicking on midpoints between DNA bases create strand-exchanges, or "nicker," where you can break apart DNA strands.

+The _Top View Plot_ is a bird's eye view of the nanotube.
+You can click on helical domains in it and it redirects you to the _Side View Plot_.

 On the _Config Panel_ on the right side, there are config tabs, like the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing the double helices;
 the _Sequencing Tab_, for choosing the DNA sequences, and more.

+#figure(
+  image("./resources/creating-cross-strand-exchanges.png", height: 2.25in), caption: [You can create cross-strand exchanges in "juncter" mode with just a click], ) <fig:side-view-plot>

 To design a nanotube in NATuG, you follow many of the same steps as if you were to do it manually.